 Winter Oxalic Acid Treatment for Bees

 Another method is to use oxalic acid slow-release strips.
 By slowly releasing oxalic acid on a mat or hanging strip, the mite count drops quickly at first.
 Then, it gradually decreases over the next two months.

 We recommend using MELOXAL Strips.
 These are high-concentration oxalic acid slow-release strips.
 They are composite fiber strips with the active ingredient OA.
-With high levels of content, a single placement lasts up to two months.
+With high levels of content, a single placement lasts up to 6 weeks.

+Winter Oxalic Acid Treatment for Bees